-The ANMAC website will be updated to reflect each stage of the review - Stage 2 of consultation is planned for mid-August 2015 followed by a summative forum in Brisbane planned for 22 September 2015.

-Revised Re-entry to the Register Midwife Accreditation Standards are expected to be released in 2016 subject to NMBA approval.
+The ANMAC website will be updated to reflect each stage in the standards review.
+Revised Reentry to the Register Midwife Accreditation Standards are expected to be released in 2016 subject to NMBA approval.

 Background

 The Australian midwifery landscape

 In the review of these accreditation standards consideration needs to be given to health, education and social factors that influence midwifery practice.
 It is important for midwives returning to the workforce to be aware of the maturation of midwifery as a discrete profession and the changing landscape within which midwifery is practised characterised by: